 (11) Whether the case has involved an informant, and, if so, the informant's identity, if the defendant is entitled to know either or both of these facts under Rule 15.4(b) (2).

+(12) A LIST OF ALL POLICE OFFICERS WHO CREATED ANY BODY WORN CAMERA VIDEO DURING THE INVESTIGATION OF THE CASE.

 c.
 Time for Disclosure.
 (No Change)